ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Results

-We evaluate the proposed regularization term on different surface reconstruction tasks.
+We evaluate the proposed regularization term on different surface reconstruction tasks, specifically, the Surface Reconstruction Benchmark \citep{berger2013benchmark}, a scene reconstruction task from \citet{sitzmann2019scene} and ShapeNet \citep{chang2015shapenet}.
+Meshes are extracted using the Marching cubes algorithm \citep{lorensen1998marching} using a grid with shortest axis 512 tightly fitted onto the surface.
 We use the sine activation function proposed in SIREN to compute the second derivatives needed for our task.
-The method is evaluated on the Surface Reconstruction Benchmark \cite{berger2013benchmark}, a scene reconstruction task from Sitzmann et al. \cite{sitzmann2020implicit} and Shapenet.
-All the methods are evaluated on a single Nvidia RTX A6000 GPU.
-The meshes are extracted using the Marching cubes algorithm \cite{lorensen1998marching} using a grid with shortest axis 512 tightly fitted onto the surface.
-Further implementation details are listed in the supplementary document.
+For all our experiments, we find a linear decay of $\varepsilon$ to be sufficient.
+Further implementation details are listed in the appendix.

-Our main point of comparison involves state-of-the-art methods such as DiGS \cite{ben2022digs} and StEik \cite{yang2023steik}.
+Our main point of comparison involves SoTA methods such as DiGS \citep{ben2022digs} and StEik \citep{yang2023steik}.
 However, note that StEik introduces two key techniques to achieve their results: (1) directional divergence regularizer, (2) quadratic layers in the network architecture.
 Our work introduces a theoretically motivated regularizer.
-So, besides the reported results, for an apples-to-apples comparison between the two methods, we include results employing (a) StEik's regularizer with standard linear layers and the same architecture as our method and (b) StEik's architecture with our regularizer.

-As in \cite{ben2022digs} and related works, we evaluate our methods on the Chamfer distance metric ($d_C$), and the Hausdorff distance ($d_H$) metric for the Surface Reconstruction Benchmark.
-For the Shapenet dataset \cite{chang2015shapenet}, we report the squared Chamfer distance as well as the Intersection over Union (IoU) between the reconstructed shapes and ground truth.
+So, besides the reported results, for an apples-to-apples comparison between the two methods, we report results on (a) StEik's regularizer with standard linear layers and the same architecture as our method and (b) StEik's architecture with our regularizer.
+Unless specified, all qualitative and quantitative results are presented for ViscoReg with linear layers, and StEik with quadratic layers.
+Methods marked "quad" correspond to the quadratic architecture.
+As in DiGS and related works, we evaluate our methods on the Chamfer distance metric ($d_C$), and the Hausdorff distance ($d_H$) metric for the Surface Reconstruction Benchmark.
+For the ShapeNet dataset, we report the squared Chamfer distance and the Intersection over Union (IoU) between the reconstructed shapes and ground truth.